Finciero/gurkha/README.md

-# Gurkha
+# gurkha
 Data extraction module for Yakuza

 ## Description

-Gurkha is a simple data extraction tool designed to standarize html parsing.
+gurkha is a simple data extraction tool designed to standarize html parsing.
 While it was thought with web scraping in mind, it can be used as a standalone tool.
 Let's say you have the following html table:

 | Product | Code | Price |
 |---------|------|-------|